-This chapter provides techniques for evaluating and quantifying an organization's maturity in Enterprise Architecture.
+This chapter provides techniques for evaluating and quantifying an organization's maturity in enterprise architecture.

 Organizations that can manage change effectively are generally more successful than those that cannot.
-Many organizations know that they need to improve their processes in order to successfully manage change, but don't know how.
-Such organizations typically either spend very little on process improvement, because they are unsure how best to proceed; or spend a lot, on a number of parallel and unfocused efforts, to little or no avail.
+Many organizations know that they need to improve their IT-related development processes in order to successfully manage change, but don't know how.
+Such organizations typically either spend very little on process improvement, because they are unsure how best to proceed; or spend a lot, on a number of parallel and unfocussed efforts, to little or no avail.

 They involve use of a multiplicity of models, and focus in particular on measuring business benefits and return on investment.